KQM-git/TCL/characters/pyro/yanfei.md

 {% tab title="Passive" %}
 ### **Encyclopedic Expertise**

-Displays the location of nearby resources unique to Liyue on the mini-map
+Displays the location of nearby **resources unique to Liyue** on the mini-map.
 {% endtab %}

 {% tab title="Ascension 1" %}
 ### **Proviso**

-When Yanfei's Charged Attack consumes Scarlet Seals, each Scarlet Seal consumed will increase her Pyro DMG by 5% for 6 seconds.
-When this effect is repeatedly triggered it will overwrite the oldest bonus first.
+When Yanfei consumes Scarlet Seals by using a Charged Attack, each Scarlet Seal will increase Yanfei's **Pyro DMG Bonus** by 5%.
+This effects lasts for 6s.
+When a Charged Attack is used again during the effect's duration, it will dispel the previous effect.

 * The Pyro DMG bonus from **Proviso** is applied before charged attack damage is calculated.
 {% endtab %}